-- 51. The representative of Jordan said that tariff rate quotas were not applied in Jordan, but tariff exemptions had been granted for basic production inputs, basic food products, necessary health and medical goods, and capital goods and equipment for agriculture and industry.
-Tariff-exempt imports had accounted for almost 60 per cent of the total value of imports in 1996, and 50 per cent of total imports in 1997.
-These figures included duty-free imports by diplomatic, charitable, educational and medical institutions, certain imports governed by bilateral trade agreements (protocol trade), imports by certain government institutions, and imports under the Investment Promotion Law. - 52.
-The new Customs Law No. 20 of 1998 had cancelled all import duty exemptions for government-owned firms and government institutions (except grants and donations).
-Duty exemptions remained for 10 companies in accordance with agreements with the Government or concessions, granted at the time of their establishment.
-The import duty exemptions were set to expire automatically on the date stipulated in the concessions and agreements.
-The beneficiaries were share holding companies with significant private participation the Phosphate Mining Company, the Petroleum Refinery Company, the Jordan Cement Factories Company, the Arab Bridge Maritime Company, the Arab Potash Company, the Jordanian Electric Company, the Irbid Governorate Electric Company, the Jordanian Tanning Company, the Vegetable Oil Factories Company, and the Arab Company for Manufacturing White Cement.
-The products subject to import duty exemptions were used by the exempted companies for production purposes and operations, excluding cars and spare parts, tyres, petroleum products, vans and buses and their spare parts, stationery, computer devices, air-conditioners, hand tools, consumption materials, goods and materials used for housing employees, and products similar to Jordanian products. - Charitable organizations were registered in a special registry at the Ministry of Industry, and received an import licence from the Ministry to import goods duty free upon recommendation from the Ministry of Social Development, certifying that the goods to be imported were for charitable purposes.
-Duty-free imports were allowed for medical equipment and medications (approval of the Minister of Health and Minister of Finance/Customs); fixed equipment and apparatus and educational apparatus received as donations or grants for use in schools and institutions run by charitable organizations (recommendation from the Minister of Social Development and approval by the Minister of Finance/Customs); clothes, food, furnishings (carpets and curtains) received as donations or grants to orphanages, old peoples' homes and hospitals (upon direction from the Minister of Social Development and approval of the Minister of Finance/Customs); donations and grants of construction materials for building mosques, churches or schools belonging to religious or charitable organizations accredited by the Ministry of Social Development; and hearse cars (95 per cent tariff reduction).
-Educational and medical materials and all other apparatus, equipment, machines and spare parts, including transport vehicles, were also fully exempt from customs duties when used by schools, institutions and programmes for handicapped persons.
+59. The representative of Jordan said that tariff rate quotas were not applied in Jordan, but tariff exemptions had been granted for basic production inputs, basic food products, necessary health and medical goods, and capital goods and equipment for agriculture and industry.
+Tariff-exempt imports had accounted for almost 60 per cent of the total value of imports in 1996, 50 per cent in 1997, and 38 per cent in 1998.
+These figures included duty-free imports by diplomatic, charitable, educational and medical institutions, certain imports governed by bilateral trade agreements (protocol trade), imports by certain government institutions, and imports under the Investment Promotion Law.

+60. The new Customs Law No. 20 of 1998 had cancelled all import duty exemptions for government-owned firms and government institutions (except grants and donations). exemptions remained for 10 companies in accordance with agreements with the Government or concessions, granted at the time of their establishment (Table 2).
+The import duty exemptions were set to expire automatically on the date stipulated in the concessions and agreements. beneficiaries were share holding companies with significant private participation - the Phosphate Mining Company, the Petroleum Refinery Company, the Jordan Cement Factories Company, the Arab Bridge Maritime Company, the Arab Potash Company, the Jordanian Electric Company, the Irbid Governorate Electric Company, the Jordanian Tanning Company, the Vegetable Oil Factories Company, and the Arab Company for Manufacturing White Cement.
+The products subject to import duty exemptions were used by the exempted companies for production purposes and operations, excluding cars and spare parts, tyres, petroleum products, vans and buses and their spare parts, stationery, computer devices, air-conditioners, hand tools, consumption materials, goods and materials used for housing employees, and products similar to Jordanian products.
+These companies were not exempt from income tax, and the tariff exemptions were not contingent upon export performance.